scholarslab/scholarslab.github.io/collections/_people/rachel-retica.md

 roles:
 - Praxis Fellow, 2023-2024
 ---
-Rachel Retica is a 2023-2024 Praxis Fellow
+Rachel Retica was a 2023-2024 Praxis Fellow